 Tone up your legs and improve your cardio fitness with this lower body circuit workout.
 It’s a mixture of alternating cardio and strength exercises for the lower body.
 There are 10 exercises in the circuit, to be done for 45 seconds each.
 When you’ve completed one full circuit, start again and do 3 more circuits.
 The workout should take 20-25 minutes including warm up and cool down.
-See the end of the post to download the PDF printable.

 Lower body circuit workout

 This workout includes some high impact exercises, so you’ll need trainers or similar footwear that will absorb some of the impact.

 You’ll need to do a warm up before this workout – use this warm up routine.
 When you’ve finished your circuits, march on the spot for a minute or so, until your heart rate returns to normal.
 If you have time, do this stretching routine when you’ve finished.
 Although stretching after a workout isn’t essential, there are many benefits to having good flexibility and the best time to stretch is after a workout when your muscles are warm.